An-Answer-tree/AVD2/README.md

 We propose a novel framework, AVD2 (Accident Video Diffusion for Accident Video Description), which enhances transparency and explainability in autonomous driving systems by providing detailed natural language narrations and reasoning for accident scenarios.
 AVD2 jointly tackles both the accident description and prevention tasks, offering actionable insights through a shared video representation.This repository includes (will be released soon) the full implementation of AVD2, along with the training and evaluation setups, the generated accident dataset EMMAU dataset and the conda environment.

 # Note
-We have uploaded the requirement environment of our AVD2 system.
+We have uploaded the required environment of our AVD2 system.
 We have released the whole raw EMM-AU dataset (including raw MM-AU dataset and the raw generation videos.
-We have released the whole processed dataset of the EMMAU dataset.
+We have released the whole processed dataset of the EMM-AU dataset.
-We have released the steps and codes for the data augmentation (including super-resolution code and the instructions for Open-Sora finetuning).
+We have released the instructions and codes for the data augmentation (including super-resolution code and the instructions for Open-Sora finetuning).
-We have released the .ckpt file of our fintuned improved Open-Sora 1.2 model.
+We have released the checkpoint file of our fintuned improved Open-Sora 1.2 model.
 We have released the data preprocessing codes ("/root/src/prepro/") and the model evaluation codes ("/root/lic/ADAPT-main/src/evalcap/") of the project.